fedevillagra/fedevillagra/README.md

 💻 Skilled in both front-end and back-end technologies, with over a year of experience in software development.
 🤝 I enjoy working in agile teams where communication, quality, and collaboration are key.
 📚 Always curious and eager to learn new tools and technologies.
-💬 Ask me about QA automation, Java testing frameworks, or anything DevOps-related — I’d love to chat!
+💬 Ask me about QA automation, Java testing frameworks, or anything DevOps-related.
-📫 How to reach me: Email me at fedevillagra8@gmail.com 😄 Pronouns: He/Him
+📫 How to reach me: Email me at fedevillagra8@gmail.com.
+😄 Pronouns: He/Him
 ⚡ Fun fact: I started my journey in tech through web development and ended up loving test automation and infrastructure!